 You may enter the building through the Reinberger entrance adjacent to the CHC Parking Lot located off Magnolia Drive.
 You may also enter from the main doors located off of East Boulevard.

 Members, please present your membership card with your ID and tickets.
 Tickets are nontransferable.

 Wayfinding signage and staff will assist visitors in navigating their experience.

 Is my ticket valid all day?
 Am I able to leave and return?

-Your ticket is valid all day, but once you leave the museum, you will not be readmitted.
+Your ticket is valid all day, and you are able to leave and return on the same day only.

 What amenities and sites will be open?

 CLICK HERE to download an updated museum map.

 Visitors to the Cleveland History Center can expect to safely explore: